datagovuk/guidance/becoming_an_editor_or_admin.md

 ---

 To publish on data.gov.uk, you must have an administrator (admin) or editor account.
 Both accounts allow you to create and edit datasets.
-If you have an admin account for your organisation you’ll also be responsible for:

-* adding editor and admin accounts
-* updating details about your organisation

 ## Permissions explained

 Admins can also:

+* create and add new editors or admins
 * approve editor requests
+* manage the activity of editors
 * respond to FOI requests (unless otherwise specified by the publisher)
-* create new editors or admins
-* manage the activity of editors
+* update details about your organisation

 Editors can also: